lincketheo/notes/Food/How to Cook Turkey.md

 # Turkey Cooking

 ## Crispy skinned Turkey
-- Cooking long enough so that collagen (proteins) has time to conver to gelatin and drain away
+- Cooking long enough so that collagen (proteins) has time to convert to gelatin and drain away
 - Fat renders out
 - Proteins have time to dehydrate and brown
 - pH - rub skin with baking powder and salt and rest overnight